weichenrs/REST_code/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Copyright (c) [2025] [Wei Chen]

 **⚠️ Important**: The source code is only available for **non-commercial research**.
 For commercial use, please contact Yansheng Li at Wuhan University (yansheng.li@whu.edu.cn).

+This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc/4.0/

 ---